JakubBurczyk/DA_Burczyk/README.md

-# Reposytory for Data Analytics course 2022
+# Repository for Data Analytics course 2022